 Although the Cueva de San Miguel (Cave of San Miguel) does not have the attraction of a boat trip on the river, we assure you that it is very worthwhile.

-The interior is less impressive than the Cueva del Indio and even smaller.
-However, at the end of the tour you will find a musical representation that talks about the history of Cuba.
-It is a dance of fire and drums that tells the life of the Cimarrones; the African slaves who managed to escape from the sugar mills and hid in the mountains; being Viñales an ideal place to hide due to the caves of the hummocks.
+The interior is less impressive and smaller than the Cueva del Indio.
+However, at the end of the tour you will find a musical performance that talks about the history of Cuba.
+It is a fire and drum dance that tells you the life of the Cimarrones, African slaves who managed to escape from the sugar mills and hid in the mountains.
+Being that there are many caves in the hummocks, Viñales was an ideal place to hide.

-These secret societies that were formed, living in a constant danger to be captured by the ranchers and trained dogs that chased them, planted a seed of tolerance, equality and plurality that still persists in Cuban society.
+These secret societies that formed lived in constant danger of being captured by ranchers who even trained dogs to chase them.
+With such, they planted seeds of tolerance, equality and plurality that still persists in Cuban society.

-The exit of the cave is at the restaurant Palenque de los Cimarrones.
-Palenque is called the constructions that the fugitives made to take refuge in the mountainous areas.
+At the exit of the cave is a restaurant named Palenque de los Cimarrones.
+Palenque are constructions that the fugitives made to take refuge in the mountainous areas.

-Here you can taste typical dishes of the slaves, whose star ingredient was rice.
-In addition the views of the restaurant are some of the best of this visit.
+Here, you can taste typical dishes of the slaves, whose star ingredient was rice.
+In addition, the views at the restaurant are some of the best on this visit.

-At the exit of the cave you will have to skirt a mogote to return to the access of it.
+At the exit of the cave you will have to skirt round a mogote to return to the entrance.

-The ticket price is 5 CUC (although in this cave I think you could also pay in CUP, being much cheaper) and it opens from 9:00 to 17:30.
+The ticket price is 5 CUC (although in this cave I think you could also pay in CUP which is much cheaper) and it opens from 9:00 to 17:30.

 SUNSET AT the hotel los JAZMINES

-After 20 minutes pedaling from the Cave of San Miguel we will arrive back to the center of Viñales.
+After 20 minutes of pedaling from the Cave of San Miguel, we arrive back at the center of Viñales.

-If you want to relax after your bike ride and enjoy one of the best sunsets in the valley, I recommend that you do not get out of the saddle and pedal another 30 minutes to the Hotel los Jazmines.
-It is at the end of a slope but once again the ride and effort is definitely worth it.
+If you want to relax after your bike ride and enjoy one of the best sunsets in the valley, I recommend that you do not get out of the saddle and pedal another 30 minutes to the Los Jazmines Hotel.
+It is at the end of an incline, but once again it is definitely worth it to put in the ride and effort.

-In this hotel you can find a pool overlooking the valley.
-The price of afternoon access is 3 CUC and you can see that is a site mostly frequented by locals than tourists.
+At this hotel you can find a pool overlooking the valley.
+The price for afternoon access is 3 CUC and you will see that it is a site mostly frequented by locals rather than tourists.

 We recommend that you grab a table near the railing to enjoy the last rays of sun touching the valley.

-This bicycle route seems ideal to be done on your first day in Viñales.
-If you only have one day to explore this locality I recommend you combine this route with some other places that we will recommend you in the following sections.
+This bicycle route is ideal to do on your first day in Viñales.
+If you only have one day to explore this area, I recommend you to combine this route with some other places that we will recommend in the following sections.

 2nd day in viñales – DAWN IN THE AQUATICS – NIGHT TREKKING

-If after admiring the hummocks from thir base, you feel that primary need to climb one, you have no choice.
+If you feel that primal need to climb the hummocks after admiring them from their base, then you have no choice.
 This is the adventure you need.

-Of all the excursions we made in Viñales, the one we did to see the sunrise in the Aquatics will always be the one with the best memories.
-Wandering without knowing very well if we were on the right route; discovering that the road involves crossing a river by passing over a tree trunk; losing yourself until you almost give up and eventually arriving before the first rays of the sun appear behind the hummock.
+Of all the excursions we did in Viñales, the one where we have the best memories will always be seeing the sunrise in the Aquatics.
+Wandering and without knowing if we were on the right route, discovering that the road involves crossing a river by passing over a tree trunk, losing yourself until you almost give up, and eventually arriving before the first rays of the sun appear behind the hummock.
 It was an unforgettable experience.
-Doing our way back in broad daylight with all the things that we lost in the dark, make this Trekking among the three best adventures that we have lived to date.
+Making our way back in broad daylight with all the things that we lost in the dark, make this trekking among the three best adventures that we have lived to date.

-This trekking was also a bit of a challenge for us since nobody in the village thought we could succeed.
-We were told the only chance to get to this place was with daylight and with a local guide.
-For that reason it was even more special, since we knew deep inside that the views and experience would worth the effort.
-Here we will reveal the secrets of this adventure.
+This trekking was also a bit of a challenge for us since nobody in the village thought we would succeed.
+We were told the only chance to get to this place was during daylight and with a local guide.
+For that reason, it was even more special since we knew deep inside that the views and experience would be worth the effort.
+Here, we will reveal the secrets of this adventure.

 Our idea was to do this trekking on our own.
-In addition, the son of our private house, who worked as a tour guide, told us that he had never climbed the Aquatics and he did not know how to do it.
+The son of our private house, who worked as a tour guide, told us that he had never climbed the Aquatics nor did he know how to do it.
 You really do not need a guide to get to the Aquatics at dawn.
-Just before the trip:
+Now, do the following just before the trip: